 Whether you aim to run a marathon, perform step aerobics, scrummage for Harlequins, or cycle from London to Brighton, you should not neglect a proper conditioning routine as part of your training if you want to achieve muscular balance and avoid injury.
-The best prepared sportsmen and women tend to have a comprehensive routine, often involving muscles that are not directly connected with their particular activity.
+The best-prepared sportsmen and women tend to have a comprehensive routine, often involving muscles that are not directly connected with their particular activity.

 One of the most common sites of injury, regardless of the sport, is the lower-back region.
 There is a whole host of causes for lower back pain.
 E.g. in runners weak or inflexible hamstrings can often be the culprit.
-Poor posture is another common cause, so conditioning of the muscles that help to maintain solid posture should form part of the schedule of anyone who exercises regularly, whatever their discipline or sporting standard.
+Poor posture is another common cause, so conditioning the muscles that help to maintain a stable posture should form part of the schedule of anyone who exercises regularly, whatever their discipline or sporting standard.

 Your emphasis here should be on completing the exercises in a controlled manner so that there is no loss of form and no unnecessary tension throughout the body.
-For this reason the session is known as the "No-rush Circuit".
+For this reason, the session is known as the "No-rush Circuit".
 There is no stopwatch involved and no target heart rate.
-The intention is to gently condition the muscles rather than to boost cardio-respiratory fitness.
+The intention is to condition the muscles gently rather than to boost cardio-respiratory fitness.

 The six exercises

-It is easiest to keep your arms resting on your back, but as you get better at the exercise you can put them in the "hands up" position or straight out in front to add to the resistance.
+It is easiest to keep your arms resting on your back, but as you get better at the exercise, you can put them in the "hands up" position or straight out in front to add to the resistance.
 You may progress to holding a weight.

 Keep a sense of balance

-The first time you do this circuit, start with 10 reps of each exercise and complete just one circuit.
+The first time you do this circuit, start with ten reps of each exercise and complete just one circuit.
 As with any training programme you need progression, so you can add to this in subsequent sessions.
 Begin by increasing the number of reps you do within each circuit.
 Do not expect to be out of breath at the end.
 Remember that the idea is to tone the relevant muscles to condition your body well.

 The answer here is to work hard on the hamstring muscles, either with leg curls or, if the machinery is not available, get a partner to hold your ankles as you kneel.
 Then gently rock forward as far as you can and let your hamstrings pull you back.
-You can perform a number of reps of this exercise to help redress the balance.
-Similarly, if you work out in the gym regularly and give a lot of attention to the biceps, make sure you don't neglect the triceps and cause another imbalance.
+You can perform several reps of this exercise to help redress the balance.
+Similarly, if you work out in the gym regularly and give a lot of attention to the biceps, make sure you do not neglect the triceps and cause another imbalance.

 This article first appeared in:

-If you quote information from this page in your work then the reference for this page is:
+If you quote information from this page in your work, then the reference for this page is: